 For the periodic network given above in Eq.~\eqref{periodic}, the jump probabilities that give the diffusion equation with diffusivity $D_0$ in the continuum limit are

 We define the network over the interval $[x_{1}, x_{K}] = [-L, L]$ and continue to use absorbing boundary conditions as in Eq.~\eqref{BCs-n}.
 We use the initial molecule concentration

 and round $N_i(0)= n(x_i,0)\Deltaup x_i$ to the nearest whole molecule at each node $x_i$ for the stochastic model.
-This choice of initial condition enables comparison of the stochastic, discrete and finite difference models with an exact solution on the finite domain.
+This choice of initial condition enables comparison of the stochastic, deterministic and finite difference models with an exact solution on the finite domain.
 This exact solution to the diffusion equation with diffusivity $D_0$ over the interval $[-L, L]$ is~\cite{Crank1975}

-Figure~\ref{fig-periodic-const-diff}a presents a time snapshot of the discrete, stochastic, finite difference and exact solutions for $n(x,t)$.
+Figure~\ref{fig-periodic-const-diff}a presents a time snapshot of the deterministic, stochastic, finite difference and exact solutions for $n(x,t)$.
 As expected, the finite difference solution closely matches the exact solution.
-However, the discrete and stochastic models deviate from the exact solutions where the node density $\rho(x)$ is high.
-In Fig.~\ref{fig-periodic-const-diff}b we present the error between the exact and discrete solutions for $K = 51$ and $K = 101$ at time $t=2$.
-With more nodes in the network, spacings between nodes become smaller and the discrepancy between the exact and discrete solutions decreases, consistently with the reaction--diffusion--advection equation being the continuum limit of the discrete model.
+However, the deterministic and stochastic models deviate from the exact solutions where the node density $\rho(x)$ is high.
+In Fig.~\ref{fig-periodic-const-diff}b we present the absolute error between the exact and deterministic solutions for $K = 51$ and $K = 101$ at time $t=2$.
+With more nodes in the network, spacings between nodes become smaller and the discrepancy between the exact and deterministic solutions decreases from a maximum of 17\% relative error with $K=51$ to a maximum of 5\% relative error with $K=101$, consistently with the reaction--diffusion--advection equation being the continuum limit of the deterministic model.